 I noticed simpler patterns and colors show best on the stars.
 I have experimented using glitters, jewels, rhinestones and add-ons but they never sold as well as the plain paper ones with no embellishments!
 The only thing I prefer to use now on mine is two-colored kitchen twine.

 But don’t limit yourself!
 If your stars are fancier, try using a thin silk ribbon.
 If they are more rustic, use a rough twine or even thin leather cord.

 I used to print my stars at home on thick card stock but that gets so expensive so I sought out an alternative.
-Spoonflower’s Gift Wrap is perfect for the job (just the right thickness) and much more economical than home printing.
-You could also work their Smooth wallpaper, which starts at just $5!
+Spoonflower’s Smooth wallpaper is perfect for the job (just the right thickness) and starts at just $5 a swatch!